JeetKaria06/India-District-Wise-Corona-Cases/README.md

 ![Output4](https://github.com/JeetKaria06/India-District-Wise-Corona-Cases/blob/master/Images/lightMode.gif)

-Feel free to contribute to make it more helpful to visualize the COVID-19.
+Feel free to contribute to make it more helpful to visualize COVID-19.